Skip to Content

 The programme is offered by distance in Semesters 1 and 2.

-The Certificate of Mental Health and Addiction takes one year of fulltime study, or can be completed by part-time study over a longer period of time.
+The Certificate of Mental Health and Addiction takes one year of part-time study, or can be completed over a longer period of time.

 The qualification is made up of 60 credits.

-For more information on how to plan your study and to see the courses to complete the programme, please see the Regulations button.
+For more information on how to plan your study and to see the courses to complete the programme, please check the regulations.

 The Certificate in Mental Health and Addiction provides an accessible first step qualification (particularly for the non-regulated workforce) that has been designed for the mental health and addiction health sector that is in full time or part time employment.
 It is designed to be engaging and achievable for students who have not previously completed higher education courses and those who have entered the public health workforce from other disciplines.